 Goal and Objectives

-Konstantinos Karamanlis Institute for Democracy is the official think-tank of centre-right party “Nea Dimokratia” (ND).
+Konstantinos Karamanlis Institute for Democracy is the official think-tank of centre-right party “Nea Demokratia” (ND).
 It was founded in Athens in January 1998 with the aim of promoting the principles of liberal democracy and open market in the context of a modern welfare state.
 It is structured in five Departments (International Cooperation, Publications, Policy Studies, Political Analysis and Political Academy).
-Apart from Athens, the Institute operates offices in four large Greek cities (Thessaloniki, Patra, Ioannina and Agrinio), as well as an international office in Brussels, in the headquarters of the European People’s Party (EPP).

 The Institute participates in all major networks of like-minded European and international political foundations.
-It is a founding member of the Center for European Studies, official think-tank of the EPP, and active member of the European Ideas Network, which formulates policy positions on European issues for the EPP.
-Furthermore, the Institute participates in the European Network of Political Foundations that aims at the promotion of democracy and development in third countries.
+It is a founding member of the Martens Center for European Studies, official think-tank of the EPP, and active member of the European Ideas Network, which formulates policy positions on European issues for the EPP.
+Furthermore, the Institute participates in the European Network of Political Foundations that aims at the promotion of democracy and political dialogue.
 On a bilateral basis, the Institute cooperates with several international organizations for conferences, policy seminars and research projects.